pedrotgn/pyactor/README.md

     host = create_host('http://127.0.0.1:1277/')

-An this host is online, so the other machine only needs to lookup for it:
+And this host is online, so the other machine only needs to lookup for it:

     host = create_host('http://127.0.0.1:1679')
     remote_host = host.lookup_url('http://127.0.0.1:1277/', Host)